Home HSE Articles Does Acetone Cause Cancer? Acetone – All You Kneed To Know

 Acetone disposal

-If you are using acetone for a small item, like removing nail polish, you can dispose them in a metal container lined with a plastic garbage bag; this bag can then be placed with regular garbage.
+If you are using acetone for a small item, like removing nail polish, you can dispose of it in a metal container lined with a plastic garbage bag; this bag can then be placed with regular garbage.

-However, if you have a fully saturated cotton ball or rag, you need to squeeze the excess acetone liquid into a container that will seal tightly, double-bag the material and then place into a regular garbage bag.
+However, if you have a fully saturated cotton ball or rag, you need to squeeze the excess acetone liquid into a container that will seal tightly, double-bag the material, and then place it into a regular garbage bag.

 Acetone health hazard